SheikhSaif2305/Train_Management_Sys/README.md

 | 400 Bad Request | Invalid data or missing fields          |
 | 401 Unauthorized| Authentication failed                   |
 | 409 Conflict    | Resource already exists                 |

+---

+## **Project Summary**

+This project implements a comprehensive train and ticket management system with user authentication, wallet integration, and secure operations.
+Below is a mapping of the implemented routes to the provided criteria, demonstrating that all requirements have been successfully fulfilled.

+---

+### **1. User Management**
+**Criteria:**
+- Implement user registration and login.
+- Use JWT for secure authentication and authorization.
+- Hash passwords before storing them in the database.

+**Implemented Routes:**
+- **POST /register**: Registers new users with hashed passwords.
+- **POST /login**: Authenticates users and provides a JWT token for secure access.
+- **JWT Authentication:** Secured endpoints require the token for access (`@jwt_required` decorator).

+---

+### **2. Station Management**
+**Criteria:**
+- Implement endpoints for creating, updating, and retrieving station information.
+- Ensure data integrity and proper validation.

+**Implemented Routes:**
+- **POST /addstations**: Adds a new station to the system.
+- **PUT /updatestation/<station_id>**: Updates existing station information.
+- **GET /stations**: Retrieves all stations with relevant data.

+---

+### **3. Train Management**
+**Criteria:**
+- Implement endpoints for creating, updating, and retrieving train schedules and stops.
+- Ensure that each train has a list of stops with accurate timings.

+**Implemented Routes:**
+- **POST /trains**: Creates new trains with their stops and schedules.
+- **PUT /trains/<train_id>/stops/<stop_id>**: Updates train stops with new arrival or departure times.
+- **GET /trains**: Retrieves train schedules with detailed stop information.

+---

+### **4. Wallet Integration**
+**Criteria:**
+- Implement endpoints for adding funds to user wallets.
+- Ensure wallet balance updates and transaction history are maintained.

+**Implemented Routes:**
+- **POST /wallet/add**: Adds funds to the user’s wallet, ensuring wallet balance updates.
+- **GET /wallet/history**: Retrieves the transaction history to maintain transparency and tracking.

+---

+### **5. Ticketing System**
+**Criteria:**
+- Implement endpoints for purchasing tickets using wallet balance.
+- Calculate the fare based on train stops and update the wallet balance accordingly.

+**Implemented Routes:**
+- **POST /tickets/purchase**: Allows users to purchase tickets.
+Wallet balance is deducted, and fare is calculated based on the selected stops.

+---

+### **6. Middleware for Authentication**
+**Criteria:**
+- Create middleware (or decorators) to protect routes and ensure only authenticated users can access them.

+**Implementation:**
+- All sensitive routes use **JWT-based authentication** with the `@jwt_required` decorator to ensure only authenticated users can access protected endpoints (e.g., wallet transactions, ticket purchases).

+---

+## **Conclusion**
+The project meets all the provided criteria by implementing secure user management, accurate station and train scheduling, wallet integration, and a ticketing system with fare calculation.
+Each route is mapped to fulfill specific requirements, with proper validation, data integrity, and secure operations using JWT.
+This ensures the project is robust, secure, and functional.